LenuLogic/LenuLogic/README.md

 </h1>
 </div>

 I'm a Class of 2025 full-stack development student at SASKY, Huittinen, transitioning from teaching Finnish language and literature to IT.
-My niche is yet to be found, as I tend to take an interest in everything. :grin:
+My niche is yet to be found, as I tend to take an interest in everything. :blush:

 - 🔭 I’m currently working on my final frontend project for my full-stack studies at SASKY.
 It is a collaborative student project to create a browser-based digital signage system.
 It is intended for real-life use once it is finished.
 - 🌱 Next I will take part in a four-month CMS course which will complete my studies.